-[•] This remark can apply only to the shows and representations of the lesser mysteries; at the conclusion of which the office of female hierophant ends, if we can judge by the duty imposed upon the sibyl by Virgil, as will appear further on.-Edit.
+^{} This remark can apply only to the show and representations of the lesser mysteries, at the conclusion of which the office of female hierophant ands, if we can judge by the duty imposed upon the sibyl by Virgil, as will appear further on.-Edit.

-^{} The bee, or rather bee-hive, among the masonic symbols, is considered an emblem of industry: for which there is probably some authority in antiquity.-Edit.
+† The bee, or rather bee-hive, among the masonic symbols, is considered an emblem of sedestry, for which there is probably some authority in antiquity.-Edits.